 Where does John Calvin Fit into the Reformation?

-While on the 2017 Reformation Tour we immerse you in the historical context of the Reformation by exploring the lives and teachings of the Reformers, and resulting effects of the Reformed Theology they preached.
+While on a Reformation Tour you will be immersed in historical context of the Reformation.
+You will explore the lives and teachings of the Reformers, and resulting effects of their preaching of Reformed Theology.
 John Calvin, a major figure in the movement, is one of the subjects of Dr. Erwin Lutzer’s teaching.

 Martin Luther and John Calvin